-The Tibet Bureau in Geneva is the official agency of His Holiness the Dalai Lama and the Tibetan Government in Exile (Tibetan Central Administration), based in Dharamsala, India, for Central and Eastern Europe.
+The Tibet Bureau in Geneva is the official agency of His Holiness the Dalai Lama and the Government in Exile (Central Tibetan Administration), based in Dharamsala, India, for Central and Eastern Europe.

 The Tibet Bureau, opened in 1964, has as its main objective a better understanding of the situation in Tibet and to raise public awareness of the non-violent struggle of the Tibetan people.